Orangi: 1980 era

+1990 era

 The municipality was described in a 1999 National Geographic article on Mumbai's Dharavi slum as the "largest shanty town in Asia."
 Orangi is in fact a lower-class settlement with basic amenities of life available to most of the people.
 Only some parts of Orangi Town can be characterised as a slum.
 At 22 sqmi in size, it is "significantly less dense than most urban slums and also more structured".
 Ninety per cent of Orangi's streets are connected to sewage services.
 Ninety-six per cent of homes in Orangi have their own private latrine or toilet.
 Most homes in Orangi feature two or three rooms.